-The investments of the fund comprise 86% of the balance sheet total.
-These investment are valued at fair value based on market information and management's estimate on liquidity of the investments.
+The investments of the fund comprise 71% of the balance sheet total.
+These investment are valued at fair value based on market information.
 Therefore, the valuation of the investments has a significant impact on the financial results of the fund.
-We estimate the risk on a material misstatement in the valuation of the investments as low due to the fact that the portfolio consists of liquid, listed investments which are traded on an active market.
-Due to the amount of the investments in relation to the financial statements as a whole we identify the valuation of investments as a key audit matter.
+The determination of the fair value is disclosed on page 15.
+We assess the risk of a material misstatement in the valuation of the investments as low due to the fact that the portfolio consists of liquid, listed investments which are traded on an active market.
+Due to the amount of the investments in relation to the financial statements as a whole we identify the existence and valuation of investments as a key audit matter.